Greatjian/leetcode_practice/README.md

 # LeetCode Practice

 This is where I save and share my [LeetCode](https://leetcode.com/) practice works.
-First step of being a coder.
+First step of being a software engineer.

 The practice is listed based on different topics.
-The order of appearances is from easy to medium
-(I'll try to get rid of hard problems in the end).
+I start from easy to medium, finally trying to get rid of the hard problems.
+The problems in each topic are listed in numerical order.
-It's also listed chronologically.

-Python is used for each answer.
-Final solution is taken from [九章算法](http://www.jiuzhang.com/solution/) and [书影博客](http://bookshadow.com/leetcode/), the codes from which are laconic and inspiring.
-Highly recommended:)
+I use python to solve each answer.
+As the saying goes:

+> Life is short. you need python.

+You can see my attempts in the `Method` section, as well as final solution in the `Solution` part.
+Final solutions are mostly inspired from the discussion forum in the LeetCode platform, with small modifications based my understanding coding style.

+I think self-implementation is as important as coming up with great ideas for each problem.
+Therefore it's highly recommended to write your own version of solutions instead of simply copying the codes.
+Coding style is another part to pay attention to :)

 My harvests for each practice are summarized [here](/summary.md).